abiola-samwel/cowrie_analysis/README.md

 The objective was not only to demonstrate how to **deploy honeypots in the cloud**, but also to practice how a **Security Operations Center (SOC)** transforms raw logs into **actionable security intelligence**.
 This provided hands-on experience in both **cloud security architecture** and **threat analysis**.

+# Part One: Honeypot Deployment

-#  Introduction: What is a Honeypot?
+## Introduction – What is a Honeypot?

 A **honeypot** is a deliberately exposed system or service designed to attract attackers.
 Instead of protecting valuable assets directly, a honeypot acts as a **decoy target** that lures malicious actors.